 - Stereotypes and oversimplifications lead to poor debates and poor policies.
 NGO communicators play a crucial role in people’s understanding of development in the world today, and therefore also a crucial role in fighting these representations.

-- A charity / fundraising campaign video made by one or more NGOs (national and international)
+- A charity / fundraising campaign video or image/advert made by one or more NGOs (national and international)

-- Possible to understand in English (subtitles or English language)
+- Preferably possible to understand in English (subtitles or English language).
+For images with text included, all languages are welcome.

 - Produced and/or published between December 2016 and November 2017.